F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 #### WebUI

 - Login in via WebUI:
   - As mentioned above, no password is configured by default.
-If you would like or need to login to the GUI for debugging or inspection, you can create a custom username/password by logging in to admin account via SSH (per above) and use tmsh to create one:
+If you would like or need to login to the GUI for debugging or inspection, you can create a custom username/password by logging in to admin account via SSH (per above) and use TMSH to create one:
     At the TMSH prompt ```admin@(bigip1)(cfg-sync Standalone)(Active)(/Common)(tmos)#```:
       ```shell
       create auth user <YOUR_WEBUI_USERNAME> password <YOUR_STRONG_PASSWORD> partition-access add { all-partitions { role admin } }